jbloomlab/SARS-CoV-2-RBD_MAP_HAARVI_sera/results/summary/call_strong_escape_sites.md

       1. Selection at site exceeds median by >5 fold
       2. Selection at site is >0.05 of the max for any site
       3. Selection at site is >0

+    Calling sites of strong escape for the sensitive_max_mut calling parameters:
+    Here are criteria used to call sites of strong escape for the sensitive_max_mut params:
+      1. Selection at site exceeds median by >5 fold
+      2. Selection at site is >0.05 of the max for any site
+      3. Selection at site is >0
+    Sites are also called as significant if they have **any** mutation with escape fraction > 0.5

 Now plot the selection for all sites for all conditions, indicating which sites are strong escape and using lines to draw the three thresholds: